c4tom/DreamDevBox/docs/getting-started/create-your-first-project.rst

 Step 2: create a project directory
 ==================================

-In your Devilbox git directory, navigate to ``./data/www`` and create a new directory.
+In your DreamDevBox git directory, navigate to ``./data/www`` and create a new directory.

 .. note::
    Choose the directory name wisely, as it will be part of the domain for that project.